You have obtained the K1 fiancee visa and have joined your U.S. citizen in the U.S. — now what?

 Much like the foreign national fiancee’s K1 visa interview at the U.S. Consulate abroad, the Immigration Services Officer will want to verify the bona fides of the marriage and the alien’s admissibility.

-H. The Green Card And Conditional Residence
+H. The Conditional Green Card

 Once the AOS application is approved, the foreign national spouse will receive the Form I-551, better known as the “Green Card.”